FeardotCom

-FeardotCom is a 2002 horror film directed by William Malone and starring Stephen Dorff, Natascha McElhone and Stephen Rea.
+FeardotCom is a 2002 supernatural horror film directed by William Malone, and starring Stephen Dorff, Natascha McElhone, and Stephen Rea.
 The plot details a New York City detective investigating a series of mysterious deaths connected to a disturbing website.
+Udo Kier, Jeffrey Combs, Nigel Terry, and Michael Sarrazin also appear in the film in supporting roles.

-Director Malone's second feature for Warner Bros. after the release of House on Haunted Hill (1999), FeardotCom was an international co-production among companies based in the United States, Luxembourg, Germany, and the United Kingdom.
-The film was shot on location in Luxembourg and Montreal, Canada.
+The film was director Malone's second feature for Warner Bros. after the commercially successful House on Haunted Hill (1999), and was an international co-production among companies based in the United States, Luxembourg, Germany, and the United Kingdom.
+Principal photography took place on location in Luxembourg and Montreal, Canada.

 FeardotCom was released in the United States on August 30, 2002.
-FeardotCom received overwhelmingly negative reviews.
+FeardotCom was overwhelmingly panned by critics and was a box-office bomb.
 FeardotCom was also one of 22 films to receive an 'F' rating from audiences polled at CinemaScore.
 It grossed $18.9 million worldwide against its $40 million budget.

+Despite its unfavorable critical reception at the time of its release, the film has accrued a small cult following in the ensuing years.
+It has been noted by some film scholars for its postmodern themes surrounding the internet and media consumption, with some critics comparing it to films such as Videodrome (1983).